Michael-Rapoport/CodebaseAnalyzer/README.md

 # Codebase Analyzer

 Codebase Analyzer is an advanced tool for analyzing and visualizing codebases.
 It provides features such as dependency analysis, code complexity metrics, and 3D visualization of code structure.
+It can also create knowledge graphs from a codebase for use with LLMs.

 ## Features